Russian war crimes: 2022–present

 On 24 February 2022, Russian forces invaded and attacked Ukraine from the north, south and east, which was interpreted as a form of Russian irredentism.
 The Russian invasion became the deadliest European war in the last 80 years.
 HRW and Amnesty International accused Russia of using imprecise cluster munitions in civilian areas, including near hospitals and schools, which constitute unlawful attacks with weapons that indiscriminately kill and maim.
 The UN High Commissioner for Human Rights condemned Russia's military action as a violation of international law.
 Amnesty International labeled it an act of aggression that is a crime under international law.
-Numerous war crimes were recorded, including murder or willful killings, torture, persecution, deportation or forced transfer, looting, rape against Ukrainian women, terror, enforced disappearance, starvation, attacks on civilians, unlawful airstrikes or attacks against civilian objects, wanton destruction not justified by military necessity including that of protected objects such as hospitals and cultural property, arbitrary detention, forceful conscription of nationals of the hostile party to take part in the operations of war directed against their own country, and cruel, inhuman or degrading treatment of POWs.
+Numerous war crimes were recorded, including murder or willful killings, torture, persecution, deportation or forced transfer, looting, rape against Ukrainian women, terror, enforced disappearance, starvation, attacks on civilians, unlawful airstrikes or attacks against civilian objects, wanton destruction not justified by military necessity including that of protected objects such as hospitals and cultural property, arbitrary detention, forceful conscription of nationals of the hostile party to take part in the operations of war directed against their own country, Russia transferring its civilian population into the territory it occupies, and cruel, inhuman or degrading treatment of POWs.

 Russian forces' widespread and repeated targeting of Ukraine's energy infrastructure appears primarily designed to instill terror among the population in violation of the laws of war.